 If you need more reason to butt out, check out this article here.
 Of the 3,321 children under the age of 12 exposed to second hand smoke at home, 272 children developed learning disabilities, 195 children developed attention-deficit hyperactivity disorder and 119 children developed conduct disorders (2).
 Children exposed to second hand smoke at home had a 50% increased risk of having greater than 2 childhood neurobehavioral disorders compared to children who were not exposed to second hand smoke.
 This is something for you think about before you light up your next cigarette.

 Remember – you don’t have to do this by yourself!
-Visit your Naturopathic Doctor to help you prepare to quit, to better understand what your triggers are, and to reverse some of the damage to your lungs after a history of smoking.
+We can help you prepare to quit, to better understand what your triggers are, and to reverse some of the damage to your lungs after a history of smoking.

 1. Ayer, J.G. et al. (2011).
 Maternal cigarette smoking is associated with reduced high-density lipoprotein cholesterol in healthy 8-year-old children.
 European Heart Journal.

 2. Kabir, Z., Connolly, G.N. & Alpert, H. (2011).
 Secondhand smoke exposure increases the risk of neurobehavioral disorders among children.
 Pediatrics.